-Graphic showing tips for fighting fatigue The Eastern Bay Road Safety team carried out a very successful Fatigue Stop on the Matatā Straights on New Year’s Day.
+The Eastern Bay Road Safety team carried out two very successful Fatigue Stops on New Year’s Day 2025 and are keen to repeat these going forward.

-The stop, overseen by Matatā Blue Light, Police and the Eastern Bay Bay Road Safety Programme, targeted drivers returning home after the Rhythm and Vines Festival in Gisborne.
+The stops in both Ōpōtiki and Matatā were overseen by Matatā Blue Light, Ōpōtiki Lions, Ōpōtiki and Matatā Fire Brigades, Eastern Bay Road Safety Programme and supported by Polic.
+They both targeted drivers returning home after the Rhythm and Vines Festival in Gisborne.

 Fatigue stops are a chance for the Eastern Bay Road Safety Committee to directly engage with motorists to prevent fatigue-related crashes and promote road safety in our region.